hank-greene/bbmnt01/README.md

 # magneticechos.online

-A desire to listen to a bunch of old Amway and sermon tapes inspired the creation of this site, this locally run server (which crashed a while ago).
+A desire to listen to a bunch of old Amway and sermon tapes inspired the creation of this site on a locally run server.

+The server crashed and it's in the process of being rebuilt.

+The cert has expired and will be updated after the rebuild.

 Previous work over the years with jWic propelled its continued usage as the web framewrok for this sytem.